 Our people – employees and contractors – are a key asset of the business and we are focused on creating a diverse and inclusive working environment that is both safe and supportive.
 Our One Drax people strategy focuses on developing skills and talent, valuing our people and driving business performance.

 The Group works to maintain consistently high standards in its employment practices and all our employees benefit from a range of policies to support them in the workplace.
-These include policies designed to enable different work and lifestyle preferences, to encourage employees to raise any grievances or concerns about safety, and to support a diverse and inclusive workplace.
+These include policies designed to enable different work and lifestyle preferences, processes for employees to raise grievances or concerns about safety, along with supporting a diverse and inclusive workplace.
 Our Group-wide people strategy focuses on valuing our people, driving business performance and developing talent to deliver our strategic and operational objectives.

-We introduced a new career development framework to support our people strategy, and respond to employee feedback.
-It provides a consistent structure to compare every job at every level in Drax Group.
-The aim is to support employees with better understanding of what is required at each point in their career, to identify career development opportunities across the business and to understand how every job contributes to the overall success of the business.
+Our career development framework supports our people strategy and provides a consistent structure to compare every job at every level in Drax Group.
+The aim is to support employees with better understanding what is required at each point in their career, to identify career development opportunities across the business and to understand how every job contributes to the overall success of the business.

 The career development framework helps employees and their managers navigate their career progression and identify skills they need in order to progress.
 Enabling our employees to take greater ownership of their own career is a key aspect of our people strategy.